 No severance pay or other benefits apply to the Chairman of the Board or to the directors, apart from the MD/CEO.

-The period of notice for the MD/CEO is six months if the company gives notice.
+The period of notice for the MD/CEO is six months in the event that the company gives notice.
 In addition to salary during the period of notice, the MD/CEO is entitled to severance pay equal to 12 months’ salary.
 Other senior executives are entitled to receive their salaries during a period of notice which varies between 6 and 12 months.

 The Chairman of the Board and the directors of the company receive no retirement benefits in respect of their work on the Board.